xiang-long-bo/datamining_project/README.md

 Longbo Xiang

 Abstract
 This study analyzes the World Happiness Index data from 2024 to 2025 to explore trends in global happiness levels, regional disparities, and influencing factors.
-Using data preprocessing techniques (cleaning, transformation, feature selection) and a Random Forest regression model, the research identifies key drivers of happiness scores and predicts 2025 values.
+Using data preprocessing techniques (cleaning, transformation, feature selection) and machine learning models (Random Forest, Linear Regression, SVM, XGBoost), the research identifies key drivers of happiness scores and predicts 2025 values.
 Findings reveal consistent high happiness in Nordic and Western countries, low scores in conflict-ridden regions, and significant variation in Asia and Africa.
-The model demonstrates moderate predictive performance, highlighting the importance of economic stability, social support, and health expectancy.
-Future research could incorporate real-time data and expand cultural factors.
+Among models, XGBoost demonstrates the best predictive performance (R² = 0.99), highlighting the critical role of economic stability, social support, and health expectancy.
+Future research could integrate real-time data and cultural factors to enhance model accuracy.

 Rationale
 Understanding happiness trends is critical for policymakers to prioritize well-being amid global challenges like economic instability and social unrest.
 This study provides evidence-based insights to guide policy interventions and resource allocation, contributing to sustainable development goals (SDGs) focused on quality of life.
+By comparing multiple predictive models, the research offers a robust framework for identifying effective strategies to enhance happiness metrics.

 Research Question